 The reception staff are members of the practice team and they are bound by the same rules of confidentiality as the clinican staff.
 The Receptionists ask about the reason for your appointment to ensure you receive the most appropriate medical care from the most appropriate person within the appropriate timeframe.

-Dr Tyrer consults 3 days per week
+Dr Tyrer consults for 4 sessions a week

-Dr Raeburn consults 3 days a week
+Dr Raeburn consults for 5 sessions a week

 Cancelling your surgery appointment